Do NOT skip this step. Let's learn something new that you can use in your ecommerce business right away.👍

 This is the part of a sentence that is hyperlinked to another webpage.
 Having anchor text linked to a keyword is very beneficial when it comes to ranking on search engines as they use it to determine the subject matter of the linked page.
 Bad anchor text techniques include using the commonly used ‘click here’.
 This doesn’t provide any relevant information about what you are linking which renders it almost useless to a search engine.

 This is the number of searches you store or website gets in a set period of time.
 It is usually recorded in the number of searches by month.
 The numbers are based on user queries containing your keywords.
 This means that the more effective the keywords, the higher the search volume.
-A high search volume indicates that there is large interest in that particular market or product.
+A high search volume indicates that there is a large interest in that particular market or product.

 Search engine results page (SERP)

 A SERP is the result of a search query.
 These are the direct responses to your keywords and how they translate to a search engine.
 The page may also contain other results such as adverts.
 There are two types of results: organic and paid.
-Organic SERPs are natural listings generated by search engines whereas paid SERPs are advertised listings that guarantees a site will appear in the top few results.
+Organic SERPs are natural listings generated by search engines whereas paid SERPs are advertised listings that guarantee a site will appear in the top few results.

 For ecommerce, that means writing thorough, compelling product descriptions with beautiful, eye-catching photography and plenty of reviews to help visitors make purchase decisions.